 Head Coach: University of Miami

 In his 20-season tenure at Miami, no other program, nor head coach, has qualified for the College World Series as much as Morris and his Hurricanes.
-Miami, which has qualified for the NCAA Tournament a NCAA-record 38 consecutive years, has made it to Omaha in 11 of Morris' 20 seasons in Coral Gables.
+Miami, which has qualified for the NCAA Tournament a NCAA-record 41 consecutive years, has made it to Omaha in 11 of Morris' 20 seasons in Coral Gables.
 Morris set an NCAA record for guiding a program to the CWS in each of his first six years at UM.
-In addition, Morris has won a record 13 consecutive NCAA Regionals, dating back to his first year at Miami in 1994.
-His teams have qualified for NCAA Regionals for the last 22 years, 13 at Miami and nine at Georgia Tech.
+In addition, Morris has won a 15 of 20 NCAA Regional appearances at UM, including a 13-straight to start his tenure in Coral Gables.
+His teams have qualified for NCAA Regionals for the last 29 years - 20 at Miami and nine at Georgia Tech.

 Assistant Coach: University of Miami